Observed situation in France for the week 41 of the year 2024, from 10/07/2024 to 10/13/2024 :

 ARI are caused by a variety of respiratory viruses including SARS-CoV-2 (Covid-19), influenza viruses, and other respiratory viruses such as RSV, rhinovirus, and metapneumovirus.
 The purpose of ARI surveillance is to monitor outbreaks of these viruses.

-RSV: the incidence rate of RSV cases seen in general practice for acute respiratory infection was estimated at 0 case per 100,000 population.
-No cases of RSV were identified among patients consulting for ARI and sampled by the Sentinel physicians.
+Influenza: the incidence rate of influenza cases seen in general practice for acute respiratory infection was estimated at 0 case per 100,000 population (95% CI [0; 8]) (Data source: Sentinelles, Rouen and Côte d'Azur DUMG, SOS Médecins).

 Estimated weekly incidence rate Estimated weekly incidence